-A statutory exemption exists in The Water Use (Temporary Bans) Order 2010 for the cleaning of paths and patios in respect of health or safety (see Section 5.7 of this report for further detail).
+A statutory exemption exists in The Water Use (Temporary Bans) Order 2010 for the cleaning of paths and patios in respect of health or safety.
 This includes:

-a) removing or minimising any risk to human or animal health or safety; andb) preventing or controlling the spread of causative agents of disease.
+- a) removing or minimising any risk to human or animal health or safety; and - b) preventing or controlling the spread of causative agents of disease.